arkershaw/sitecheck/README.txt

 	Linux:

-		Packages for dependencies should be available from your distribution's package manager or from the links above.
+		Packages for dependencies should be available from your distribution's package manager or installable via pip or the links above.
 Install all dependencies and then extract the archive and run:

 		./setup.py install